mitchellbpowell/website/p/odds-and-ends.md

 _2020-10-24 to 2020-11-21_

->Ninety percent of *everything* is crud. -- Theodore Sturgeon

-Whether or not [Sturgeon's law](https://en.wikipedia.org/wiki/Sturgeon%27s_law) is correct, we all face the endless claims on our attention.
-The sheer abundance of *stuff* out there forces us to pick and choose what we most want to pay attention to, whether that is Derek Parfit's *Reasons and Persons*, our jobs, or an ice cream cone.
-Every moment, we pay attention to either one thing or a few things, and ignore the rest.

-The tragedy of this is how easy it is to miss out on worthwhile things.
-Just in case someone might find it useful, I've elsewhere produced a [list](worthwhile-things.html) of things worth paying attention to.
+I've elsewhere produced a [list](worthwhile-things.html) of things worth paying attention to.
 But this page is not that page.
-This page is for oddities, curiosities, useless facts, and even some worthwhile things that didn't make the main list.
+This page is a place to collect thoughts on all sorts of things, some of which might be spun off into their own pages at some point.

 # Table of contents
 * TOC